 EU pharmacovigilance laws mean that ALL spontaneous reports regarding serious adverse reactions must be expedited within 15 days.
-In addition, from 22nd November 2017allnon-serious adverse reactions, with an origin within the EU, will require expediting to EMA within 90 days.
+In addition, as of 22nd November 2017allnon-serious adverse reactions, with an origin within the EU, require expediting to EMA within 90 days.

 These laws will mean that ALL suspected reactions provoked by a medicinal product must be expedited – regardless of seriousness.

-One of the most common causes of critical findings in Drug Safety Inspections is the non-compliance with the expedited reporting of spontaneous adverse drug reactions
+One of the most common causes of critical findings in Drug Safety Inspections is non-compliance with the expedited reporting of spontaneous adverse drug reactions.

 What Is Expedited Reporting?

 In the EU post-marketing environment, an Individual Case Safety Report (ICSR) may involve a serious or non-serious adverse reaction – regardless of expectedness.
 Such cases must be submitted to the regulatory authorities within 15 days or 90 days respectively.
 As a Marketing Authorisation Holder, you need to be fully versed in each change to the drug safety laws in concerned territories around expedited reporting as and when it happens.
-Including the responses you need to introduce to remain fully compliant.
-With the right support you can rapidly respond to the challenges in line with your Standard Operating Procedures.
+With regards to these updates, you as the Marketing Authorisation Holder need to implement them to remain fully compliant.
+With the right support, you can rapidly respond to the challenges in line with your Standard Operating Procedures.

-Any clinical trials including post authorisation studies during the post marketing phase of a product will need to be correctly processed and expedited according to regulatory requirements.
+Any clinical trials including post-authorization studies during the post-marketing phase of a product will need to be correctly processed and expedited according to regulatory requirements.

 Why Choose PrimeVigilance For Your Expedited Reporting?

-PrimeVigilance drug safety services consultants place particular emphasis on the timely reporting of post-authorisation case reports.
-With a choice of fully validated E2B compliant safety database solutions (ArisGlobal LifeSphere Safety MultiVigilance™ and Argus Oracle Health Sciences Safety), highly effective SOPs and operating guidelines, thorough employee training and a constant quality management system ‘on time’ reporting is a major priority.
+PrimeVigilance drug safety services consultants place particular emphasis on the timely reporting of post-authorization case reports.
+With a choice of fully validated E2B compliant safety database solutions (Argus Oracle Health Sciences Safety), highly effective SOPs and operating guidelines in place, thorough employee training, and a constant quality management system ‘on time’ reporting is a major priority.
 Reports may be made electronically or by hard copy as required by local regulations.
 PrimeVigilance may register and run electronic reporting systems such as EudraVigilance.
-Our EMEA trained employees to ensure compliance with the rigorous requirements’ of such a system.
+Our EMEA-trained employees are there to ensure compliance with the rigorous requirements of such a system.